smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.2.15 - 2022-08-18

+CHANGES:

+- Organization data will now be used in the search.
+- Improved search results in GBR and JPN.
+- Restored postal code prefix for LVA.

 ## 3.2.12 - 2022-08-17

 CHANGES: